Akashyo7/prosora-deep-research-business-report/README.md

 ### Notes

 - This is a synchronous prototype intended for quick validation.
 For production-grade multi-step research with progress tracking, use a job queue and persistent storage (e.g., Vercel Queues plus KV/Postgres) and split start/status/report endpoints.
+ - If you encounter `model_decommissioned` errors, switch to a supported model (e.g., `llama-3.3-70b-versatile` or `llama-3.1-8b-instant`) and redeploy.

 ### GitHub Setup (for Vercel)